inductiva/inductiva/docs-sources/api-functions/api/index.md

 The **Inductiva Python Client** is a **library** that transforms the Inductiva API requests into simple Python code.
 Instead of dealing with complex API endpoints manually, we provide Python functions and classes that let you manage computational resources, run simulations, organize projects, and retrieve results — all from a simple Python script.

-With the Python Client you can focus on your simulation design and analysis rather than API mechanics, making it easy to integrate high-performance computational simulations into your existing Python scripts.
+With the Python Client you can focus on your simulation design and analysis rather than API mechanics, making it easy to integrate high-performance computational simulations into your existing Python scripts!

 ## Classes Overview